turbine-kreuzberg/ansible-role-shopware/README.md

 Requirements
 ------------

 This role needs a working webserver with a pre-configured virtual host.
+And also:
-PHP >= v5.4
+* PHP >= v5.4
-composer
+* composer
-Ioncube encoder
+* Ioncube encoder
-MySQL database
+* MySQL database
-write permissions on the directory defined in `shopware_install_path`
+* write permissions on the directory defined in `shopware_install_path`

 Role Variables
 --------------